mdtraj/mdtraj/docs/installation.rst

 -------------------------

 Running the tests is a great way to verify that everything is working.
-The test suite uses `nose <https://nose.readthedocs.org/en/latest/>`_, which you can pick up via ``pip`` if you don't already have it. ::
+The test suite uses `pytest <https://pytest.readthedocs.org/en/latest/>`_, which you can pick up via ``pip`` if you don't already have it. ::

-  pip install nose
+  pip install pytest

 Then, to run the tests, execute the command ::

-  nosetests mdtraj -v
+  pytesttests mdtraj -v

 Compiling From Source
 ---------------------